How to Compost in a Chicago Apartment

 Get started: There are several major compost pick-up providers that service households in Chicago, but many of them just service an area or two.
 To see the full list and figure out which one is right for you, visit the Chicago compost services page.

-Drop-off Services
+Drop-off Services and Collection Sites

-Another alternative is to take your food scraps to a collection site.
-Several farmers’ markets and community gardens around the City take food scraps for compost.
-In light of the pandemic, do check for possible changes in hours or policies
+Several farmers’ markets and community gardens around the City also take food scraps for compost.

 Cost: Free to a few dollars, depending on location